 Join us each month for Keeping Pace powered by the IMT Des Moines Marathon.
-Emery Songer and IMT Des Moines Marathon Race Director, Chris Burch, talk about ways to properly prepare for race day.
-Each month they are joined in the studio by special guests with the latest information on how to properly train for the race, segments highlighting charity partners and how you can run for a cause, as well as topical information from the event sponsors.
-Downloading the podcast and listening in each month is free.
-Take us on your next run.
+Emery Songer, Carissa Galloway, and IMT Des Moines Marathon Race Director, Chris Burch, talk running.
+Each month, they join the studio by special guests with the latest information on training, charity partners, topical news, and event sponsors’ updates.
+Download the podcast and listen to past episodes for free and be sure to take us with you on your next run.
 Click here.

 Bill Kennedy won his first Boston Marathon in 1917 and went on to run more than 100 marathons.
-Prior to that time, his connection to Des Moines was rather short but the story that is shared is intriguing… read more.
+Before that time, his connection to Des Moines was relatively short, but the shared story is intriguing.
+Read more.

 The year was 1909.
 Bill was in Des Moines, Iowa, working on the Des Moines Coliseum.
 It was towards the end of the project, and Bill was leaning out over the sidewalk, scraping excess mortar from the south wall.
 “A gust of wind blew him off the roof.
 He fell five stories.
 It was a 65-foot fall,” Patrick says.
-“There was a pedestrian walking right underneath him.
+“A pedestrian was walking right underneath him.
 Bill landed on him and killed the poor guy.
-At first they thought that Bill died, too.
+At first, they thought that Bill had died, too.
 Then they went over and saw that he was still breathing.
 He went to the hospital.
 He survived.”

 Bill didn’t have much to say about the incident.
 “He didn’t go into how he felt or anything like that,” Patrick says.
 “The way he put it was, ‘My number wasn’t up that day.’
-And the next paragraph he says, ‘After I recovered, I realized I was fit enough to keep running.’
-That was pretty much his first concern.”
+And the next paragraph, he says, ‘After I recovered, I realized I was fit enough to keep running.’
+So that was pretty much his first concern.”
 This would be a theme in Bill’s life.
 No matter how far he fell — literally or figuratively — he would get up.
-And when he did, his first thought would turn to running.
-More info.
+And when he did, his first thought would turn to run—more info.